We rarely make opportunity cost explicit in the military. Because we never think about opportunity cost, risk aversion seems safe.

 I recently finished The Unicorn Project and found it compelling, as was The Phoenix Project.
 I wanted to document some of the lessons it teaches, because they’re something I hope to keep in mind while leading a software development unit.
 These lessons are “the three ways” and “the five ideals”.

-Setting Rules of Engagement (ROE) Before a recent off-site the boss set the expectations for the event.
+Before a recent off-site the boss set the expectations for the event.
 This struck me as an extremely useful tool.
 I particularly liked the ROE - I think stating these early got everyone out of their normal mode of working and into the mode conducive to the event.
-It seems like developing ROE and purpose like this is good to consciously do for many types of event.…
+It seems like developing ROE and purpose like this is good to consciously do for many types of event.
+It’s not unlike a normal meeting agenda.

 You do know what you’re talking about - you are the expert on some things, specifically, the things you’ve experienced.
 Remember that you know what you’re talking about there.
 But be careful to not generalize that and override your team because most of the time…